srmainwaring/ros_gz_rover/README.md

 ## Quick start

 The following instructions are for macOS (Monterey 12.5).
-They assume that ROS2 Humble is available on the system (including rviz2), and that Gazebo Garden has been installed from source.
+They assume that ROS2 Humble (or Rolling) is available on the system (including rviz2), and that Gazebo Garden has been installed from source.
 An ArduPilot development environment must be installed including MAVProxy.
 The ArduPilot/ardupilot_gazebo plugins must be installed and the ArduPilot/SITL_Models repo available.
 Each